 The president needs to seize control of the narrative and show how much he cares by calling for a summit.

-Now uh it you know, it's kind of uh what you were talking about, uh Sean, with the where non political black leaders and everyday citizens meet with him and bring their best ideas as to how we change the educational system, job opportunities for people of color, but don't allow any politicians or anyone who has been involved in politics.
+Now, It's kind of what you were talking about, Sean, with the where non-political black leaders and everyday citizens meet with him and bring their best ideas as to how we change the educational system, job opportunities for people of color, but don't allow any politicians or anyone who has been involved in politics.

-Remember how Obama had a desire for everything under the sun?
+Remember how Obama had a czar for everything under the sun?

-So why not erase race relations star and a team from the summit to deal with this head on?
+So, why not erase race relations are and a team from the summit to deal with this head-on.

 And since no solution is one size fits all, let's have each state be plugged into this federal team so they can come up with solutions that fit their constituents and special needs.

-And I usually, Sean wouldn't promote more government, but this already involves government institutions like our public schools, which we know are failing our kids, especially those of color.
+And I usually, Sean, wouldn't promote more governments, but this already involves government institutions like our public schools, which we know are failing our kids, especially those of color.

 What do you think?